sunpy/ndcube/docs/explaining_ndcube/tabular_coordinates.rst

 =====================================

 ndcube supports constructing lookup tables from `~astropy.coordinates.SkyCoord`,  `~astropy.time.Time` and `~astropy.units.Quantity` objects.
-These objects are wrapped in `BaseTableCoordinate <.table_coord>` objects which can be composed together into a multi-dimensional WCS.
+These objects are wrapped in `~ndcube.extra_coords.BaseTableCoordinate` objects which can be composed together into a multi-dimensional WCS.

 .. note::